WizardBrew/TimeTable/README.md

-# 🌟 Interactive Muslim Housewife Daily Timetable 🌟
+# 🌟 Interactive Muslim Housewife Prayer Daily Timetable 🌟

 Welcome to the **Interactive Housewife Daily Timetable** project!
 This is a dynamic, web-based scheduling tool built with HTML, CSS, and JavaScript.
 It lets you easily manage your daily tasks using interactive drag-and-drop features, alarms, and automatic time adjustments.
 Whether it's prayer times or everyday activities, this timetable keeps everything in order with a modern, attractive design. 🚀